Mkv (Matroska) file format is generally exported by screen recorders like OBS Studio.

 Even though you can change the default to mp4 or other formats (which are recognized by Resolve) from the OBS Studio settings, most users don’t do that.

-Even if you recorded in mkv format, not to worry, OBS Studio has a built-in feature called “Remux Recordings” to convert your mkv to mp4.
+Even if you recorded in mkv format, do not worry, OBS Studio has a built-in feature called “Remux Recordings” to convert your mkv to mp4.

 Click on the below to learn more about converting mkv file format to mp4 format within OBS Studio: